 - Huts: Rifugio San Marco, (Rifugio Galassi— 45min)

-Rifugio Vandelli to Sentiero Attrezzato Alfonso Vandelli (3B; 1.5hrs)
+Rifugio Vandelli to Via Ferrata Alfonso Vandelli (3B; 1.5hrs)

-This is a wonderful and occasionally challenging via ferrata that climbs the rock on ladders, pegs, and a good deal of natural holds.
-There’s a bit of unprotected scrambling (or spots where clipping to the cable is actually harder than just ascending solo) mixed throughout and I particularly relished in the exposed ledges that offered the best views outward towards Monte Cristallo.
+Via Ferrata Alfonso Vandelli is a wonderful and occasionally challenging route that climbs the rock on ladders, pegs, and a good deal of natural holds.
+There’s a bit of unprotected scrambling (as well as spots where clipping to the cable is actually harder than just ascending solo) mixed throughout and I particularly relished in the exposed ledges that offered the best views outward towards Monte Cristallo.
 Allow around 1hr to top out on a high point.

 Sentiero Carlo Minazio to Forcella Grande (1B; 4hrs)

-Once off the main via ferrata and onto the much simpler (and thinly cabled) Sentiero Carlo Minazio, descend for about an hour to Bivacco Comici— an improbably small structure that sleeps 9 in the middle of a grassy gully.
+Once off the main via ferrata and onto the much simpler (and thinly cabled) Sentiero Carlo Minazio, descend for about an hour to Bivacco Comici— an improbably small backcountry structure that sleeps 9 in the middle of a grassy gully.
 This is an ideal spot for a snack break!

-The path descends only a few moments beyond the bivouac before commencing a steep climb for about 10min up the opposite grassy slope.
-This is the first, and perhaps the most sustained, in a series of steep bursts that lead you up and down over the rugged terrain of Giro di Sorapis.
+The route descends only a few moments beyond the bivouac before commencing a steep climb for about 10min up the opposite grassy slope.
+This is the first, and perhaps the most sustained, in a series of steep bursts that lead you up and down over the rugged terrain of Giro di Sorapis to reach Forcella Grande.